-The allocator interface provides a mechanism to implement own custom allocators that can also be used in many other function in UCX.
+The allocator interface provides a mechanism to implement own custom allocators that can also be used in many other functions in UCX.

-A default allocator implementation using the stdlib functions is available via the global symbol cxDefaultAllocator and UCX also provides a memory pool implementation.
-You are free to add additional own custom implementations.
+A default allocator implementation using the stdlib functions is available via the global symbol cxStdlibAllocator, and UCX also provides a memory pool implementation.
+You are free to add your additional, own custom implementations.
 A general sketch that illustrates how to do this can be found below.

 The functions cxMalloc(), cxCalloc(), cxRealloc(), cxReallocArray(), and cxFree() invoke the memory management functions specified in the allocator and should behave like their respective stdlibc pendants.
 Implementations of the allocator interface are strongly encouraged to guarantee this behavior, most prominently that invocations of cxFree() with a NULL-pointer for mem are ignored instead of causing segfault error.